 Click the Demographics button inside any patient’s chart to review their demographic information.

 You can review and update patient status flags, update communication preferences, edit or re-assign family accounts, and perform other actions.
-The Demographics screen displays the primary care physician and (optionally) the customizable data fields also found in the Patient Editor (notjane) in Partner.
+The Demographics screen displays the primary care physician and (optionally) your practice’s customizable data fields.

 The Demographics section of the patient’s chart is a configurable ribbon.
 You can navigate up and down the ribbon by using the anchor buttons on the side menu.